wp-plugins/gp-pro-freeform-style/readme.txt

 Adds an area for freeform CSS entry in Genesis Design Palette Pro.
 Requires the [Genesis Design Palette Pro](http://genesisdesignpro.com/ "Genesis Design Palette Pro") plugin.

 == Installation ==
-1. Upload the `gppro-freeform-css` folder and all its contents to the `/wp-content/plugins/` directory
+1. Upload the `gp-pro-freeform-style` folder and all its contents to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==